About our organization

 What if I want to make a gift in honor or in memory of someone I know?

 You can donate in honor of or in memory of a special someone.
 An acknowledgement of your generous gift will be sent to family that you chose to make a donation honor or in memory of.
-You can also create a virtual band through banding together to remember or celebrate someone you love.

 What March of Dimes events are happening near me?